bgoonz/alternate-blog-theme3/content/pages/posts/react.md

 [**Try it on CodePen**](https://codepen.io/gaearon/pen/zKRGpo?editors=0010)

-<iframe src="https://codepen.io/bgoonz/pen/eYRmvJV?editors=0010"></iframe>Clock is now defined as a class rather than a function.
+<iframe src="https://codepen.io/bgoonz/pen/eYRmvJV?editors=0010" frameborder="no" height="600" style="width: 100%;" scrolling="yes" title="Untitled"  loading="lazy" allowtransparency="true" allowfullscreen="true" ></iframe>Clock is now defined as a class rather than a function.

 The render method will be called each time an update happens, but as long as we render \<Clock /> into the same DOM node, only a single instance of the Clock class will be used.
 This lets us use additional features such as local state and lifecycle methods.